thefinnomenon/SayWhat/ios/fastlane/README.md

 ```
 fastlane ios beta
 ```
-Push a new beta build to Testflight
+Build and push a new beta build to Testflight

 ----